Motion in 2D: Velocity, Speed, Trajectories & Acceleration

 \[\dot{x}(t_0) = 0 \qquad \text{and} \qquad \dot{x}(t) \text{ changes sign at } t_0\]

-Simply having \(\dot{x} = 0\) is not enough – the velocity must switch from positive to negative (the object was moving right, now moves left) or vice versa.
-This is like a local maximum or minimum of the position \(x(t)\).
+The condition \(\dot{x} = 0\) alone is not sufficient – the velocity must change sign (from positive to negative, or conversely).
+This corresponds to a local maximum or minimum of the position \(x(t)\).

 In 2D motion, there is no single rigorous definition of a turning point.
 Whether a point counts as a “turn” depends on which coordinate direction you are analyzing.
 On the ellipse, for example, the top and bottom could be turning points for the \(y\)-coordinate, while the left and right extremes are turning points for the \(x\)-coordinate.